DAX basics in Power BI Desktop

 You’ll use the CALCULATE function to filter the amounts we want to sum by an argument we pass to the CALCULATE function.
 This is what’s referred to as nesting functions.
 The CALCULATE function has at least two arguments.
 The first is the expression to be evaluated, and the second is a filter.

-Between the parenthesis () for the CALCULATE function, type Sales[SalesAmount].
+Begin typing Sal, and then select Sales[SalesAmount], followed by a closing parenthesis ).
 This is the first expression argument for our CALCULATE function.

-Type a comma (,) to specify the first filter, then type PREVIOUSQUARTER followed by an opening parenthesis.
+Type a comma (,) followed by a space to specify the first filter, and then type PREVIOUSQUARTER.
+This will be our filter.

-You’ll use the PREVIOUSQUARTER time intelligence function to filter our SUM results by the previous quarter.
+You’ll use the PREVIOUSQUARTER time intelligence function to filter SUM results by the previous quarter.

-Between the parenthesis () for the PREVIOUSQUARTER function, type Calendar[DateKey].
+After the opening parenthesis ( for the PREVIOUSQUARTER function, type Calendar[DateKey].

-Make sure both the arguments being passed to the PREVIOUSQUARTER function and the CALCULATE function are closed by two closing parentheses )).
+Make sure both the arguments being passed to the PREVIOUSQUARTER function and the CALCULATE function are closed by typing two closing parenthesis )).

 Your formula should now look like this: